sabu-thaliyath/go-restapi/README.md

 # restapi
-Calling a rest api in Go
+Implementing a rest api in Go to be called from a client such as postman